wcm-io/wcm-io-dam/asset-service/src/site/markdown/rest-interface.md

 ## Asset Service REST Interface

-### URL Syntax
+### Resolve assets

+To get the asset metadata for a certain asset path use an URL with this synatx:

 ```
 <cms-hostname><asset_path>.wcm-io-asset-service.json?<url-params>
 ```

-The asset path does not contain a CMS host name, this has to be added.

-After the asset path this suffix `.wcm-io-asset-service.json` has to be added.
-This selector suffix can be changed in the OSGi configuration of the service "wcm.io DAM Asset Service".
+After the asset path the suffix `.wcm-io-asset-service.json` has to be added.
+This selector suffix can be changed in the [configuration][configuration].

 The URL parameters are optional.
 Supported parameters: